Sandbox

 • KOUKAM Abderrafiaa, UTBM, France

-• KRIAA Lobna, ENSI, University of Manouba, Tunisia
+• KRIAA Lobna, University of Manouba, Tunisia

 • LANG Jérôme, Paris Dauphine University, France